mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 +----------------+--------------------+-----------+
 ~~~

-[Question: do we want to support the ntruhrss701 parameter set?]
+[Question: do we want to support the ntruhrss701 parameter set?
+I'm thinking not, because as far as I
+can see, that doesn't actually bring anything to the table (while adding complication) - ntruhps2048677 appears to be smaller/more secure and the performance delta is not that large]

 # Security Considerations